temporalio/documentation/docs-src/python/how-to-set-asynchronous-activity-completion-in-python.md

 id: how-to-set-asynchronous-activity-completion-in-python
 title: How to set an Asynchronous Activity Completion in Python
 sidebar_label: Set an Asynchronous Activity Completion
-description: Set an Asynchronous Activity Completion
+description: To set the completion status of an asynchronous Activity, get the handle of the Activity and call the appropriate method of `AsyncActivityHandle`.
 tags:
   - python
   - how-to